Information bounds for Gaussian copulas: Rank likelihood for copula models

-where $p(\m y|\theta, \psi)$ is the joint density of $\m Y$ and $p(\m y|\theta, \psi,\m r)$ is the conditional density of $\m Y$ given $R(\m Y) = \m r$.
-The function $L(\theta:{\m r}) = \Pr(R(\m Y)=\m r|\theta)$ is called the \emph{rank likelihood function}.
-In situations where $\theta$ is the parameter of interest and $\psi$ a nuisance parameter, the rank likelihood function can be used to obtain estimates of $\theta$ without having to estimate the margins or specify a marginal model.
-A univariate rank likelihood function was proposed by \citet{pettitt_1982} for estimation in monotonically transformed regression models.
-Asymptotic properties of the rank likelihood for this regression model were studied by \citet{bickel_ritov_1997}, and a parameter estimation scheme based on Gibbs sampling was provided in \citet{hoff_2008b}.
-Rank likelihood estimation of copula parameters was studied in \citet{hoff_2007a}, who also extended the rank likelihood to accommodate multivariate data with mixed continuous and discrete marginal distributions.
+where $p(\mathbf{y}|\theta, \psi)$ is the joint density of $\mathbf {Y}$ and $p(\mathbf{y}|\theta, \psi,\mathbf{r})$ is the conditional density of $\mathbf{Y}$ given $R(\mathbf{Y}) = \mathbf{r}$.
+The function $L(\theta\dvtx \mathbf{r}) = \Pr(R(\mathbf{Y})=\mathbf{r}|\theta)$ is called the \emph{rank likelihood function}.
+In situations where $\theta$ is the parameter of interest and $\psi$ a nuisance parameter, inference for $\theta$ can be obtained from the rank likelihood function without having to estimate the margins or specify a marginal model.
+A univariate rank likelihood function was proposed by Pettitt \cite{pettitt_1982} for estimation in monotonically transformed regression models.
+Asymptotic properties of the rank likelihood for this regression model were studied by Bickel and Ritov \cite{bickel_ritov_1997}, and a parameter estimation scheme based on Gibbs sampling was provided in \cite{hoff_2008b}.
+Rank likelihood estimation of copula parameters was studied in \cite{hoff_2007a}, who also extended the rank likelihood to accommodate multivariate data with mixed continuous and discrete marginal distributions.

 The rank likelihood is constructed from the marginal probability of the ranks and can therefore be viewed as a type of marginal likelihood.
-Marginal likelihood procedures are often used for estimation in the presence of nuisance parameters (see Section 8.3 of \citet{severini_2000} for a review).
+Marginal likelihood procedures are often used for estimation in the presence of nuisance parameters (see Section~8.3 of \cite{severini_2000} for a review).
 Ideally, the statistic that generates a marginal likelihood is ``partially sufficient'' in the sense that it contains all of the information about the parameter of interest that can be quantified without specifying the nuisance parameter.
-Notions of partial sufficiency include $G$-sufficiency \citep{barnard_1963} and $L$-sufficiency \citep{remon_1984}, which are motivated by group invariance and profile likelihood, respectively. \citet{hoff_2007a} showed that the ranks $R(\m Y)$ are both a $G$- and $L$-sufficient statistic in the context of copula estimation.
+Notions of partial sufficiency include $G$-sufficiency \cite{barnard_1963} and $L$-sufficiency \cite{remon_1984}, which are motivated by group invariance and profile likelihood, respectively.
+Hoff \cite{hoff_2007a} showed that the ranks $R(\mathbf{Y})$ are both a $G$- and $L$-sufficient statistic in the context of copula estimation.